jauntybrain/flow-links-extension/POSTINSTALL.md

 Thank you for using FlowLinks.

-## Dashboard

-The Dashboard allows editing flow links through friendly user interface.
-You can find it [here](https://edit.flowlinks.app/).
+You can use the [Dashboard](https://edit.flowlinks.app/) to create and manage your flow links with ease.

-## How to access the links
+## Accessing the links

 Before testing the extension, make sure the initialization is complete by checking the `Runtime status` tab.